-Something you can do to make the task easier is copy the whole field, edit it in a text editor and paste it back.
+Something you can do to make the task easier is copy the whole field, edit it in a text editor and then paste it back.
 But there are better ways.

 pathed